Federal Emergency Management Administration (FEMA)

 American Red Cross

 Another option is to text REDCROSS to 90999 to make an immediate $10 donation.
-Opened several shelters across multiple states and deployed hundreds of trained disaster workers to aid tornado and flooding survivors.

 The Salvation Army

-Supports food banks in the affected areas and across the nation.
+Supports food banks in affected areas.

 Volunteers of America